lacanoid/datalink/docs/transactions.md

 Note that synchronizing things between transactional environment like SQL and external non-transactional environment poses certrain chalenges.

+Care must be taken when accessing external resources such as web sites from withing the transactional SQL environment, as they normally do not behave transactionaly and do not provide rollback capabilities.

-It is esentially a two stage commit process, where changes are first recorded in a database and then applied by the [datalinker](dlfm.md) process.
+The datalink system itself is esentially a two stage commit process, where changes are first recorded in a database and then applied by the [datalinker](dlfm.md) process.

+When files are beeing written transactinally, a new copy of the file is first written by postgres.
+The datalinker then replaces old files with new ones.

 Postgres and datalinker
 -----------------------